plerup/makeEspArduino/README.md

 *This function is currently not available for esp32*

-#### Flash I/O operations
+#### Additional flash I/O operations

 The makefile has rules for dumping and restoring the whole flash memory contents to and from a file.
 This can be convenient for saving a specific state or software for which no source code is available.

-This functionality is achieved by using "esptool.py".
-This tool is not part of ESP/Arduino and subsequently must be installed separately from: https://github.com/espressif/esptool
+This functionality requires that "esptool.py" is available as specified above.

 The rules are named **dump_flash** and **restore_flash**.
 The name of the output/input file is controlled by the variable **FLASH_FILE**.
 The default value for this is "esp_flash.bin".
 All required parameters for the operations are taken from the variables mentioned above for flash size, serial port and speed etc.